 If you are having problems getting pregnant, talk to your OB/GYN about infertility concerns.
 Women with complex medical conditions (diabetes, cancer, heart disease, etc.) can impact a healthy pregnancy.
 Our OB/GYNs have access to a multi-disciplinary group of Maternal Fetal Medicine and genetic specialists and other CVD and Gynecologic-Oncology physician specialists that can help you.

 At St. Vincent we focus on the total health of you and your baby.
 Together we will put a personalized birth plan in place that extends after the labor and delivery and into the home.
-For more information about St. Vincent Monogram Maternity program click here.
+For more information about St. Vincent Maternity Services program click here.

 Starting at puberty, women undergo a range of body changes that usher in a lifelong relationship with their gynecologist.
 Abnormal bleeding, pregnancies, fibroids, menopause (and everything in between) often affect other aspects of a woman’s health.
 St. Vincent Carmel Women’s Center brings together cross-functional teams and integrated processes to eliminate needless steps or delays for patient care.